Ølstykke-Stenløse

 Ølstykke-Stenløse is a city located in the Egedal Municipality, in the Capital Region of Denmark.
 Both Ølstykke and Stenløse has been counted as one city by Statistics Denmark from 1 January 2010, and it forms the eastern part of the city closest to Copenhagen, 25 kilometers in a straight line northwest of City Hall Square, as well as Gammel Ølstykke and Ølstykke Stationsby in the west.
-It is Denmark's 30th largest city (2015), with a population of 22,658 (2022), and the largest city in Egedal Municipality.
+It is Denmark's 29th largest city (2025), with a population of 23,382 (2025).
+It is the largest city in Egedal Municipality and more than half of the municipality's residents live within the city.